RutvikJogdand/auth-service/README.md

 # Customer Management API

 This project is a Node.js application using Express.js and MongoDB.
-It provides an API for managing customer information and includes features like user registration, login, OTP verification, and user data updates.
+It provides an API for managing customer information and includes features like user registration, login, OTP verification(Using Twilio), and user data updates.

 ## Installation